 You can also manually add tasks to the workflow in any stage in the timeline.
 Just click the 'plus' icon next to the appropriate Lead status.

-When a lead finally becomes an active booked job, the Booked Job workflow will take over and will allow you stay on top of your tasks in the fulfillment of the job for the client.
+When the lead finally becomes an active booked job, the Booked Job workflow will take over and will allow you stay on top of your tasks in the fulfillment of the job for the client.